 Lavancher & Le Chapeau

-The real joys of Le Lavancher are the walks – cows graze in the peaceful alpages, the village is very pretty, and the walk to Le Chapeau is a Chamonix classic – leading you up past the gorge to a spectacular glacier overlook point (NB – not suitable for pushchairs) There’s a lovely chalet near the overlook which serves drinks and simple meals.
+The real joys of Le Lavancher are the walks – cows graze in the peaceful alpages, the village is very pretty, and the walk to Le Chapeau is a Chamonix classic – leading you up past the gorge to a lovely chalet near the overlook which serves very good food, and if you are lucky you may be here when they are doing their celebrated summer brunch (booking essential, cash only)

 Further along, a gentle uphill walk by the river (NB – not suitable for pushchairs) leads eventually to a refuge in a lovely setting, wild and peaceful.
 This area is full of ibex who seem to enjoy posing for the camera!